yunxi987/Assignment3_BubbleTea/README.md

 * Collect number provided upon order submission.

 ## TeamMembers
+* Lingjing Zhou 24874758
+* Yunxi Li 24694097
+* Yaning Cao 13670777

-## Lingjing Zhou (24874758), Yunxi Li (24694097) and Yaning Cao (13670777) undertook the following work in the development of the BubbleTea milk tea ordering app:
+We undertook the following work in the development of the BubbleTea milk tea ordering app:
 1.Built the overall architecture and project directory structure of the app.
 The BubbleTea project is divided into four main modules: Helpers, Model, Resources, and Views.

 2.Model layer development: